NethermindEth/Forta-Agents/TraderJoe-Bots/Re-entrancy-Transfers/README.md

 - TraderJoe-25

   - Fired when a call to one of the functions involving a transfer is detected.
-And another call to the same contract is found in sub-traces.
+And another call to the same contract is made.
   - Severity is always set to "High"
   - Type is always set to "Exploit"
   - Metadata contains:
     - `from`: the address source making the second call to the contract.
     - `initialCall`: selector of the function that was initially called.
-    - `reEtrantCall`: selector of the function that was called in the re-entrancy case.
+    - `reEntrantCall`: selector of the function that was called in the re-entrancy case.
   - addresses contains the address of the contract where the re-entrancy happened.

 ## Test Data